Zoranze/Factory-Order-Management-System/README.md

-This is my submission for the Order Processing System assignment.
 It’s a computerized system designed for a textile factory to manage orders, track stock, and monitor costs like transport.
 The system includes cool features like password protection, dynamic product searches, automatic quote-to-order conversion, and inventory alerts to avoid stock shortages.